 Common Name: Indian Hawthorn

-Rhaphiolepis indica is a Evergreen Shrub up to 1.50 metres tall.
+Rhaphiolepis indica is an evergreen shrub that can grow up to 1.5 metres tall.

 E. Asia - S. China from Yunnan eastwards.